 Burmese immigration officers may ask to hold your passport until your visit is complete.
 If you’re forced to leave your passport at immigration, you should contact the British Embassy in Rangoon.
 Don’t attempt to cross any border illegally or enter restricted areas without the appropriate permissions from the Burmese authorities.
 Even after getting permission, you may experience difficulties with the local authorities.

 The Ministry of Hotels, Tourism and Sport maintains a list of approved destinations.
 Tourists can visit Rangoon, Mandalay, Bago and Irrawaddy regions without restrictions.
 Other destinations are subject to limitations (eg access by air or train but not by road).
 For more information, contact the Burmese Ministry of Tourism.

 The FCO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it’s unsafe.

 In 2010 the International Civil Aviation Organisation carried out an audit of the level of implementation of the critical elements of safety oversight in Burma.

 A domestic flight carrying a number of tourists crashed in December 2012.
-A list of recent incidents and accidents can be found on the website of the Aviation Safety Network.
+You can find a list of recent incidents and accidents on the website of the Aviation Safety Network.